tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

   ordering around, too. this helps for both forward and backward passes.
 * compile the topo sort with its operations to C++ or something

+as usual with compilers, if you can freeze some of the dynamism in the allowable semantics of a program you get a performance benefit. since the graph shape is static, this sounds like a fine idea.

 <!--
 TODO: parallelization of work in the graph? is that possible? it looks like in MNIST you can't do anything for tensor version, but maybe for scalar.
 -->

 ## let's write a compiler

+the goal with this compiler is to write something very small that fits reasonably cleanly into micograd as it already is---not to re-architect anything.

+the original version of this project compiled the `MLP` directly into C++, but that unfortunately is not very extensible: making architectural changes to your model would then require writing new compilers.

+for this reason, we are writing compilers of `Value` graphs. this means anybody get a compiler for free as long as their machine learning architecture uses `Value`s.

 ### forward